ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 **Project Proposal : Visualizing Modern History Armed Conflicts**
 -----------------------------
+by Yvan Gauthier and Ed Gonzalez

 **Background and Motivation**
 -----------------------------
 *Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.*

-I work as a defence scientist for the Department of National Defence in Canada, so from a professional perspective, I am primarily interested in  military topics.
-I considered many project ideas, but few of them did not require the use of classified or sensitive material.
-In the end, I decided to concentrate on the recent history (post-WWII) of armed conflicts in the world, a topic that is fully unclassified and has many interesting spatial and temporal dimensions that can be explored through interactive visualization.
+One of us (Yvan) works as a defence scientist for the Department of National Defence in Canada, so from a professional perspective, he is interested in  military topics.
+The other team member (Ed) was  primarily interested in working on a dataset with multiple spatial and temporal dimensions that can be explored through interactive visualization.

+For this project, we had to select a topic that did not require the use of classified or sensitive material.
+In the end, we decided to concentrate on the recent history (post-WWII) of armed conflicts in the world, a topic that is fully unclassified and for which we were able to find appropriate data sets.

 **Project Objectives**
 ---------------------
 *Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.*

 Hundreds of armed conflicts, large and small, have occured in the world since World War II (WWII).
 This is a lot of data for anybody to grasp.
-I want to produce an interactive visualization that will effectively convey information on armed conflicts and allow users to answer the following questions:
+We want to produce an interactive visualization that will effectively convey information on armed conflicts and allow users to answer various questions, such as:

 * Where in the world (countries and regions) have armed conflicts occurred since WWII?
+* What was the magnitude and duration of these conflicts?
+* How many casualties resulted from these countries?
 * How many conflicts a particular country has been involved in over a given period of time (or similarly, how many conflict-years a particular country went through during a specific period of time) ?
 * Is there any downward/upward trend in the number of armed conflicts, either  worldwide or in specific regions of interest?
 * Do these trends, if any, differ depending on the type and intensity of the conflict?

-I will design the visualisation with a general, non-specialist audience in mind.
+We will design the visualisation with a general, non-specialist audience in mind, although it could become very useful to military historians and defence analysts.

 **Data**
 ---------
 *From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.*

-I intend to use the [Armed Conflict Dataset](http://www.pcr.uu.se/research/ucdp/datasets/ucdp_prio_armed_conflict_dataset/) compiled by the University of Uppsala Conflict Data Program (UCDP) and the International Peace Research Institute, Oslo (PRIO).
-I will also use [topoJSON data from Mike Bostock](https://github.com/mbostock/topojson/tree/master/examples) to draw a world map.
+Will will primarily use the [Armed Conflict Dataset](http://www.pcr.uu.se/research/ucdp/datasets/ucdp_prio_armed_conflict_dataset/) compiled by the University of Uppsala Conflict Data Program (UCDP) and the International Peace Research Institute, Oslo (PRIO).
+We will also use the [Uppsala Conflict Database Categorical Variables] (http://www.pcr.uu.se/research/ucdp/datasets/uppsala_conflict_database_categorical_variables/) to make the primary data set richer and include, for instance, the number of casualties to the data.
+In addition, we expect to use [topoJSON data from Mike Bostock](https://github.com/mbostock/topojson/tree/master/examples) to draw a world map.
+If time permits, we may use a data set on [Sexual Violence in Armed Conflict](http://www.sexualviolencedata.org/) to add dimensions to our data.

 **Data Processing**
 -------------------
 *Do you expect to do substantial data cleanup?*

-At first glance, not much data cleaning will be required, but I will have to fill some gaps.
-Conflicts' end dates do not appear in all rows, so that will need to be fixed.
-I will have to match countries' IDs to countries' names.
-I will also have to add the latitude and the longitude of countries' centroids (or capital cities) to the country data.
+At first glance, not much data cleaning will be required, but we will have to fill some gaps and combine data from multiple spreadsheets.
+For instance, conflicts' end dates do not appear in all rows, so that will need to be fixed.
+We will have to match countries' IDs to countries' names.
+We will also have to add the latitude and the longitude of countries' centroids (or capital cities) to the country data.

 *What quantities do you plan to derive from your data?*

-Duration of conflicts, from start and end dates.
-That being said, I am not sure I will have to use this quantity in the end product.
+Minimally, we will have to estimate the duration of conflicts, from start and end dates (when available and when the conflict did terminate).
+We may have to derive other quantities as well, such as the number of conflict-years within a for a particular country within a particular period of time.

 *How will data processing be implemented?*

-* I will fill out missing end dates in Excel
+* We will fill out missing data (e.g., missing end dates) in the spreadsheets.

-* I will then compute conflict durations from start and end dates
+* We will combine data from separate spreadsheets.
-* I will convert the CSV to JSON
+* We will convert the CSV to JSON.

-* I will proceed to some data wrangling within the visualization (e.g., counting conflict-years withing a particular period of time)
+* We  will proceed to some data wrangling within the visualization (e.g., counting conflict-years within a particular period of time for a specific country).

 **Visualization**
 ------------------
 *How will you display your data?
 Provide some general ideas that you have for the visualization design.
 Include sketches of your design.*

-I want to display simultaneously the temporal and spatial aspects of conflicts.
-I foresee a world map at the top of the design, and a plot of conflicts over time at the bottom.
-On the left hand side would be pulldowns to filter the data according to intensity or type of conflict.
+Minimally, we want to display the temporal and spatial aspects of conflicts in a simulataneous fashion.
+We foresee a world map at the top of the design, and one (or more) temporal plots at the bottom showing how different variables changed over time.
+There would also be pulldown menus to filter the data according to specific variable (e.g, intensity, type, region of conflict).

-Design A
+The following skecth is a first draft design we considered to display the data.

+Design A: Minimalistic design with a world map, temporal plot, and filters.
 <p align="center"><img src="design/designA.jpg" width="600"/></p>

 *Must-Have Features.
 These are features without which you would consider your project to be a failure.*